Multi-collision internal shock lepto-hadronic models for energetic GRBs: Implications for multi-messenger astrophysics

 We further investigate the production regions of neutrinos and HE $\gamma$-rays for two different variability timescales using the \MP\, burst (see \reffig{regions_mp}).
 As in \reffig{leptohadronic-tvar}, we choose two engine active times that differ by a factor 10 while keeping the same Lorentz factor distribution.
 This setup yields variability timescales that differ by a factor of 10 in the source frame.
-The shorter variability timescale translates to smaller dissipation/emission radii, which can be seen by comparing the neutrino radial profiles (dotted blue and black lines).
+The shorter variability timescale translates to smaller dissipation/emission radii, which can be seen by comparing the neutrino radial profiles (dotted blue and black lines in \reffig{regions_mp}).
 Besides the shift in radius, the two profiles are very similar because of the same underlying Lorentz factor distribution.
 As discussed before, smaller dissipation radii realised for the shorter variability timescale enhance the pion production rate and, in turn, the energy released in neutrinos.
-As a result, the energy emitted in neutrinos at the peak for $\delta t_{\rm var}=0.11$~s is almost equal to the maximum energy found for the longer variability burst despite the lower baryonic loading used (i.e. $f_\mrm{p/e} = 3$ instead of $f_\mrm{p/e} = 30$).
+As a result, the energy emitted in neutrinos at the peak for $\delta t_{\rm var}=0.11$~s is roughly a factor 10 higher than the maximum energy found for the longer variability burst.
 The impact of the variability timescale is stronger on the HE $\gamma$-ray radial profile, which is suppressed at all radii for $\delta t_{\rm var}=0.11$~s (compare solid blue and black lines).
 Differences in the opacity of the emitting region to $\gamma \gamma$ pair production can also be inferred by comparing the neutrino (not attenuated) and HE $\gamma$-ray curves for different variability timescales (compare solid and dotted curves).

 We discuss next the time-dependence of the emission from the different messengers.
 UHECRs typically cannot be directly associated to transients because of the huge time delays caused by the deflection in intergalactic magnetic fields.
 We therefore focus on the other two messengers, photons and neutrinos.
 As an indicative example, we show in \reffig{nulightcurve} the energy flux emitted in neutrinos of all flavours and the bolometric photon flux as a function of time (in the observer's frame) for the \MP \, burst in the SYN-dominated scenario.
 Both messengers have similar light curves and are strongly correlated without evidence of time lags.
 The photon light curve is dominated by the energy range where most of the energy is emitted -- i.e. around the sub-MeV peak.
 The light curves, however, may look different when computed for different energy bands.
 For example, low-energy radiation that is produced by secondary lepton pairs will be intense at early times that correspond to small radii, (see also \reffig{leptohadronic-decomposed}), while early HE emission may be suppressed due to high opacity \citep[as discussed in][]{Bustamante:2016wpu}.
 Nonetheless, the main detection channel of instruments like \fermi-GBM corresponds to the sub-MeV peak and we expect that the usual follow-up searches between neutrinos and electromagnetic signals in either energy band apply to this model, as differences on the order of seconds to minutes between photons and neutrinos do not have any practical impact on the follow-up strategies; the approach would always be to trigger the follow-up immediately.